-For many people, fall is the best time of the year, in no small part because the temperature reaches a pleasant cool that lets people open their window and keep both their furnaces and air conditioners off for a month or more.
+For many people, fall is the best time of the year.
+The temperature reaches a pleasant cool, allowing you to open your windows and keep both the furnace and air conditioner off for multiple months.

-Problem is, it’s likely been around half a year since you’ve last run your furnace.
-After all that idle time, your furnace probably needs some attention before it’s ready to run at peak performance again.
+It’s likely been over half a year since you’ve last run your furnace.
+After all that idle time, your furnace needs some attention before it’s ready to run at peak performance.

-Here are three ways you can make sure your furnace hits the ground running this winter.
+Here are three ways you can make sure your furnace is ready to fight off the winter cold.

 Replace the Filter

-Pound for pound, replacing your HVAC system’s air filter is the most efficient thing you could possibly do for it.
+Pound for pound, replacing your HVAC system’s air filter is the most efficient thing you could possibly do.
 In other words, there is nothing else you can do so quickly and cheaply that will have as big an impact as replacing your filter.

 Replacing your filter is easy, and it’s probably the one HVAC maintenance task that you should perform without hiring a professional.
 The filter is almost always on the side of the furnace, and replacing it is a matter of pulling out the old filter and sliding the new one in.
 But the benefits are huge.
 You’ll: